-- 27. The proposed draft guideline does differ from the current England and Wales Causing Death by Driving: definitive guideline in one aspect regarding the assessment of seriousness for Section 1 offences.
-The Council's draft guideline places racing in level one when assessing seriousness (the highest level), while the England and Wales definitive guideline includes racing in level two (one step lower in severity than the draft guideline).
+- 28. The proposed guideline does differ from the previous (effective from 2008) England and Wales Causing Death by Driving: definitive guideline in one aspect regarding the assessment of seriousness for section 1 offences.
+The Council's guideline places racing in level one when assessing seriousness (the highest level), while the England and Wales definitive guideline included racing in level two (one step lower in severity than the proposed guideline).
 The Council feels the level one categorisation of racing better reflects Scottish practice and this is supported by the Council's work with the wider judiciary.
 It is therefore possible that this will result in a small number of cases involving racing (but no other level one factors) being treated more severely than would have previously been the case.
-However, the number of Scottish cases involving racing is very small significantly less than one per year and the Council does not expect any significant change to practice as a result. - 28.
-The proposed draft guideline does diverge from what are proposed as the new guidelines for England and Wales, as published by the Sentencing Council of England and Wales on 07 July 2022.11 However, the proposed guidelines from England and Wales have not been considered as part of this impact assessment, as they are not presently in force and have never been considered as part of judicial decision-making in Scotland. - 29.
-The proposed draft guideline for Section 2B offences has 18 months' imprisonment as the uppermost sentencing range of level A offences.
-As noted above, three cases in the last ten years have received sentences of at least 2 years' imprisonment and the mean average period of imprisonment for this offence was slightly over 18 months.
+However, the number of Scottish cases involving racing is very small less than one per year and the Council does not expect any significant change to practice as a result.
+This change in categorisation of racing is present in the new England and Wales guideline on causing death by dangerous driving offences (effective from 01 July 2023), which also places racing in the most severe category. - 29.
+The proposed guideline does diverge from the new guidelines in England and Wales, as initially published by the Sentencing Council for England and Wales on 07 July 2022.10 However, the new guidelines in England and Wales have not been considered as part of this impact assessment, as they only came in to force on 01 July 2023. - 30.
+The proposed guideline for section 2B offences has 2 years' imprisonment as the uppermost sentencing range of level A offences.
+As noted above, three cases in the ten year period covered by the available data have received sentences of at least 2 years' imprisonment and the mean average period of imprisonment for this offence was slightly over 18 months.
 However, this is an artefact of the ten year period under consideration, as sentencing for this offence has been moving towards shorter or non-custodial sentences over this period.
-For example, the most recent sentence of at least 2 years was given in 2017/18.
+For example, the most recent sentence of at least 2 years was given in December 2022 (falling outwith the dataset considered above), and the next most recent sentence of at least 2 years was 2017/18.
 The other two sentences within this bracket were given in 2014/15.
-As such, the Council feels that the ranges given in the draft guideline appropriately reflect current practice.
+As such, the Council feels that the ranges given in the guideline appropriately reflect current practice.